Steamboat Willie: Production

 The audience's response was extremely positive, and it gave Walt Disney the confidence to move forward and complete the film.
 He recalled this first viewing: "The effect on our little audience was nothing less than electric.
 They responded almost instinctively to this union of sound and motion.
 I thought they were kidding me.
 So they put me in the audience and ran the action again.
 It was terrible, but it was wonderful!
 And it was something new!"
 Iwerks said: "I've never been so thrilled in my life.
 Nothing since has ever equaled it."

 Walt Disney traveled to New York City to hire a company to produce the soundtrack, since no such facilities existed in Los Angeles.
-He eventually settled on Pat Powers's Cinephone system, created by Powers using an updated version of Lee De Forest's Phonofilm system, without giving De Forest any credit.
+He eventually settled on Pat Powers's Cinephone system, created by Powers using a bootlegged and updated version of Lee De Forest's Phonofilm system.

 The music in the final soundtrack was performed by the Green Brothers Novelty Band and was conducted by Carl Edouarde.
 Joe and Lew Green from the band also assisted in timing the music to the film.
 The first attempt to synchronize the recording with the film, done on September 15, 1928, was a disaster.
 Disney had to sell his Moon roadster in order to finance a second recording.
 This was a success, with the addition of a filmed bouncing ball to keep the tempo.